 The mighty town of Caernarfon will be our first stop.
 Its sheer scale and commanding presence sets it somehow apart, and to this day, still trumpets, in no uncertain terms, the intention of its commissioner, Edward I. Begun in 1283 as the definitive chapter in his conquest of Wales, Caernarfon was constructed not only as a military stronghold but also as a seat of government and royal palace.
 Possibly the most famous of Wales’ castles is Caernarfon Castle, a magnificent-stoned fortress which evokes an authentic medieval atmosphere throughout.
-When you first see the castle you’ll experience a strange sensation of empathy in the presence of such a historic site.
+When you first see the castle you will experience a strange sensation of empathy in the presence of such a historic site.

 Now, brace yourselves for what BusyBus has become known for (and, we modestly add, won significant national awards for) the North Wales Adventure element of our experience.
 In to Snowdonia National Park using carefully selected routes to take you off the beaten track and to viewpoints of wonder!
-You will feel like you own Snowdonia in the tranquillity and ambience (and adventure) we have prepared!
+You will feel like you own Snowdonia in the tranquility and ambiance (and adventure) we have prepared!

 No trip to North Wales would be complete without a stop at the “capital”, Betws-Y-Coed (prayer-house in the woods).
 Interestingly, whilst right in the centre of Snowdonia National Park, an exclusion boundary has allowed this fairy-tale town to flourish into the centre of outdoor tourism in Wales.
 With its many shops, cafes, pubs and locals, this town can’t fail to impress